cran/survivalsvm/README.md

 ### References
 * Van Belle, V., Pelcmans, K., Van Huffel S. and Suykens J. A.K.
 (2011a).
 Improved performance on high-dimensional survival data by application of Survival-SVM.
 Bioinformatics (Oxford, England) 27, 87-94.
 * Van Belle, V., Pelcmans, K., Van Huffel S. and Suykens J. A.K.
 (2011b).
 Support vector methods for survival analysis: a comparaison between ranking and regression approaches.
 Artificial Intelligence in medecine 53, 107-118.
+* Fouodo K. C. J. and König I. R. and Weihs C. and Ziegler A. and Wright M. N. (2018) Support Vector Machines for Survival Analysis with R. The R Journal 10, 412-423.